On holiday in Cornwall?

 Forgot your medication?

-Pharmacists can arrange an emergency supply of medicines if you forget to renew your prescription or bring your medication on holiday, even if you don’t live in Cornwall.
+If your GP surgery is closed, pharmacists can arrange an emergency supply of medicines if you forget to renew your prescription or bring your medication on holiday, even if you don’t live in Cornwall.
 You can also order a prescription online.

 Need health advice whilst on holiday in Cornwall?

 Anyone who is visiting Cornwall is asked to call their own GP, and not the one closest to where they’re staying, if they need non-urgent advice.
+They are used to helping by phone, video, and email.
+If you need a prescription, your surgery can send it to any pharmacy you choose, for you to collect close to where you are staying.

 For people who need non-urgent care when their own GP is not open, and don’t think they can wait, use the NHS 111 online service or call 111, at any time day or night.